FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-GenericHTTP.md

       </tr>
       <tr>
          <td>File expression         </td>
          <td><p>The expression for the file names that will be applied on the response for the list request to extract the files list.
-A Java regular expression and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> expression language can be used to specify a pattern to match the files that need to be downloaded.</p>
+A Java regular expression and the {{< SecureTransport/componentshortname  >}} expression language can be used to specify a pattern to match the files that need to be downloaded.</p>
 <p>It is possible to use () parenthesis in the file expression and everything within the parenthesis will be considered the file name.</p>
 <p>Example:</p>
 <p>Filename= <code>(/something/folder/file\\d.txt)</code></p>